 TIP: Many people try and come before long holidays, because the office may be drawing for 30-40 permits in some cases, however, the amount of people usually goes up accordingly, so your odds of winning may actually be lower than just going on a random weekday.

 This process is pretty straightforward.
 You will be applying for dates four months in advance.
-Just go to this website (https://www.blm.gov/az/paria/index.cfm?usearea=CB) watch the video, and choose the dates you want.
+Just go to this website https://www.recreation.gov/permits/274309 read the instructions, and apply for the dates you want to hike during the application period specified on the chart.
 You get up to three choices.
 Drawings are done the first of each month and results are emailed shortly afterwards.

 Pro Tip: if you already have your plan for the day, I recommend you head over to Kanab Creek Bakery (https://www.kanabcreekbakery.com/) and get a nice breakfast and coffee before you start the days travels.
 The breakfast burrito is a personal favorite.